siddarthkalra/siddarthkalra.github.io/Content/posts/2020-12-19-migrated-to-publish.md

 `FancyHTMLFactory` conforms to the `HTMLFactory` protocol.
 This is the type that will generate your website's HTML.
 Implement all the required methods and your site will be up and running in no time.
 Publish includes a default `foundation` theme that you can use as a reference.

-## Define your fancy publishing pipeline
+### 3. Define your fancy publishing pipeline

-There's two ways you go here.
-We can get all fancy (pun intended) here and use a custom pipeline or go with the default one that is provided out-of-the-box.
+There's two ways you can go here.
+We can get all fancy (pun intended) and use a custom pipeline or go with the default one that is provided out-of-the-box.
 I went with the default one for now since that has the advantage of being much quicker to setup.

 ```swift
 // a default pipeline that generates your fancy site and deploys it to GitHub Pages